Fundamentals of Electrical Engineering

 - MutuaI Inductance and Coupled Circuit Equations, Transformers

-- First-Order Circuits Transients, Second-Order Circuits Transients
+- Transient Response in First-Order and Second-Order Circuits

 - Final exam